 Generally speaking, you should consider hiring an attorney if you want to (1) negotiate a higher settlement, (2) refute the insurance company’s claims that you were at fault, or (3) take the case to court.

-For these reasons (among others) you usually don’t need an attorney for most minor traffic accidents, such as fender benders.
+For these reasons (among others) you generally won’t need an attorney for most minor traffic accidents, such as fender benders.

 In most cases, you only need to hire an attorney if: